 Sangharakshita teaching on retreat at Keffolds, Haslemere, Surrey, UK.
 1968

-In 1970, after recovering from a serious bout of pneumonia, he took on a three-month visiting professorship at Yale where he relished the energy and bracing directness of young Americans.
+In 1970, after recovering from a bout of pneumonia which nearly killed him, he took on a three-month visiting professorship at Yale where he relished the energy and bracing directness of young Americans.
 All the same, he returned to England where some of those first Order members had kept things going in his absence.
-Attendance at classes was growing.…
+Attendance at classes was growing…

 Nagabodhi